 Theory for posterior distribution has been extensively investigated in Bayes nonparametrics recently.
 Important works such as \cite{barron88,barron1999consistency,ghosal1999posterior,ghosal2000convergence,shen2001rates,van2008rates,hoffmann2013adaptive,castillo2014bayesian} established that the posterior distribution contracts to a small neighborhood of the truth under proper conditions on likelihood functions and priors.
 These works bridge the gap between frequentist and Bayesian views of statistics from a fundamental perspective.

 Despite the success of theoretical advancements of Bayes nonparametrics, there are not many theories developed for Bayes high dimensional statistics.
 A few exceptions are \cite{castillo2012needles} on sparse Gaussian sequence model, \cite{banerjee2014posterior} on bandable precision matrix estimation and \cite{gao2013rate} on sparse PCA.
-Recently, \cite{castillo2014} established posterior contraction rates for sparse linear regression with a spike and slab prior under comparable assumptions of the Lasso estimator \citep{tibshirani1996regression,bickel2009simultaneous}.
-The results of \cite{castillo2014} include posterior contraction rates for prediction error and estimation error, oracle inequalities and model selection consistency.
-However, sparse linear regression is only one example of high dimensional statistics.
-There is an indispensable demand of a Bayes theory on more complicated model settings such as dictionary learning, stochastic block model and multi-task learning, etc. It is not clear whether the method and the analysis used in \cite{castillo2014} can be extended to these more complex settings.
+Recently, \cite{castillo2014} established posterior contraction rates for sparse linear regression with a spike and slab prior under comparable assumptions for theoretical justification of the Lasso estimator \citep{tibshirani1996regression,bickel2009simultaneous}.
+The results of \cite{castillo2014} include posterior contraction rates for prediction error, estimation error, oracle inequalities and model selection consistency.
+However, sparse linear regression is just one example of high dimensional statistics.
+There is an indispensable demand of a Bayes theory on more complicated model settings such as dictionary learning, stochastic block model, multi-task learning, etc. It is not clear whether the theory in \cite{castillo2014} can be extended to these more complex settings.

-This paper provides a unified approach for both Bayes high dimensional and Bayes nonparametric statistics in a general framework of structured linear models.
-We first establish a unified view of various high-dimensional and nonparametric models, and then propose a single prior distribution for all models considered in our framework.
-We establish optimal rates of convergence of the posterior distributions under appropriate conditions.
-The results directly lead to minimax posterior contraction rates in stochastic block model, biclustering, sparse linear regression, regression with group sparsity, multi-task learning and dictionary learning.
+This paper provides a unified methodology and theory for both Bayes high dimensional statistics and Bayes nonparametric statistics in a general framework of structured linear models.
+We first introduce a unified view of various high-dimensional and nonparametric models, and then propose a single prior distribution for all models considered in our framework.
+Optimal rates of convergence of the posterior distributions are established under appropriate conditions.
+The results directly lead to exact minimax posterior contraction rates in stochastic block model, biclustering, sparse linear regression, regression with group sparsity, multi-task learning and dictionary learning.
 Moreover, we also derive a general posterior oracle inequality that allows arbitrary model misspecification.
-Applications of the posterior oracle inequality let us obtain posterior contraction rates even for models that are not included in our framework.
-Examples considered in this paper are nonparametric graphon estimation, linear regression with approximate sparsity, wavelet estimation under Besov space and various forms of nonparametric aggregation.
+Applications of the posterior oracle inequality help us obtain posterior contraction rates even for models that are not included in our framework of structured linear models.
+Examples considered in this paper include nonparametric graphon estimation, various forms of nonparametric aggregation, linear regression with approximate sparsity and wavelet estimation under Besov spaces.